Vaier

 A handful of users, real auth, real DNS.

-Add teammates as Authelia users, gate sensitive services behind SSO, and let everyone find the apps via the launchpad.
+Approve teammates by their Google or GitHub identity, gate sensitive services by access group, and let everyone find the apps via the launchpad.
 No spreadsheets of URLs.
-No "what's the password for X" pings.
+No passwords to hand out — no "what's the password for X" pings.